Holy Paladin Healing Spell Summary — Shadowlands 9.1.5

-If you were looking for WoW Classic content, please refer to our Classic Holy Paladin Healer spells.
+If you were looking for TBC Classic content, please refer to our TBC Classic Holy Paladin spells.

 If you are new to Holy, this is a great place to start to get an understanding of how the spec works.
 On this page we will discuss what abilities you have, what they are used for within the specialisation, how they interact with each other and also with important cooldowns.
 If you already have experience with Holy and are comfortable with it in the current expansion, it is recommended you skip this section and move on to the rest of the guide.

 Main Resource of Holy Paladins